Gianlush/Workspace_Ethical_Hacking/utils/notes.md

  - if you can modify perms of a file with sudo, you can create a symlink to passwd e grant yoursef perms to W and add a user with perms to root like "test::0:0:test:/root:/bin/bash".
 Example: [exploit.](../hack_the_box/htb_challenges/web/NextPath/writeup.md)
  - if you can do something with `sudo -l` and the commands is set with a `*` which is a regex, you can execute that commands with all the options you want.

+# Enumeration and footholds

+- Vhost enumeration
+- Dir enumeration
+- SQL injection on all params
+- Path traversal (LFI or RFI)
+- STTI (injected all special chars and typical payloads on all params)
+- Search for version and CVE / exploit of software / languages used

 # Notes from older exploits
 bypass http blacklist filter with `dict://` `gopher://` test antivirus or signature check using EICAR Files